Joe Cowan: High school

-Freshman
+College career

-As a true freshman in 2003, Cowan played in 11 games, but saw limited action.
+As a true freshman at UCLA in 2003, Cowan played in 11 games, but saw limited action.
 In total, he made 7 catches for 31 yards and 1 touchdown.
 He was also credited with a tackle against San Diego State.

-Sophomore

 In 2004, Cowan saw more playing time.
 On the year he made 13 catches for 228 yards, including a 5 reception, 95-yard night against Cal.
 That night, he also scored his only touchdown of the year.

-Junior

 Cowan once again improved his numbers from the previous year.
 He played in all 12 games and made 35 catches for 469 yards, both second-best on the team.
 He also scored 3 touchdowns, and rushed once for 6 yards.

-Senior

 Cowan sat out the 2006 season due to an injury and received a redshirt.
 He played in 2007 and had 29 receptions for 405 yards.

 Personal

 Cowan's brother Patrick also played on the UCLA football team as a quarterback.
 Their father Tim Cowan is a former University of Washington and CFL quarterback.